stackblitz/docs/docs/guides/user-guide/what-is-stackblitz.md

 Speed up your entire development process with **realtime hot-reloading in the fastest dev environment ever made**.
 Collaborate remotely on different devices, send and receive instant feedback, and **get to market faster**.

+### Coding Interviews

+Asking candidates to setup new local environments slows down the hiring process.
+With StackBlitz you can create starter projects for candidates to fork and instantly get candidates doing coding interviews.

 ## What about other online IDEs?

 Unlike StackBlitz, legacy online IDEs run on remote servers and stream the results back to your browser.
 This approach yields **few security benefits** and **provides a worse experience** than your local machine in nearly every way.